j-andrews7/awesome-bioinformatics-benchmarks/README.md

 **Journal Info:** PLoS ONE, May 2014

-**Description:** This paper compares four peak callers specificty and sensitivity on DNase-seq data from two publications composed of three cell types, using ENCODE data for the same cell types as a benchmark.
+**Description:** This paper compares four peak callers specificity and sensitivity on DNase-seq data from two publications composed of three cell types, using ENCODE data for the same cell types as a benchmark.
 The authors tested multiple parameters for each caller to determine the best settings for DNase-seq data for each.

 **Tools/methods compared:** `F-seq`, `Hotspot`, `MACS2`, `ZINBA`.